swaepapi/Dashboard/README.md

 # Dashboard
-Data Visualization  With a Dynamic Dashboard
-This a Dybanic Dashboard i build with HTML, CSS and JS with Js Charts
+Data Visualization  With a Dynamic Dashboard : A Dybanic Dashboard built using  HTML, CSS and JS with Js Charts